 In all cases, a staff member of the university will supervise the internship on an individual basis or in group meetings.
 This university staff member is responsible for the grading of the internship.

 Please note: A Clinical Practical Internship in a Dutch health care institution is generally only available to students who master the Dutch language.
 As an alternative, international students may opt for an Internal Practical Internship (10 EC) offered by the Institute of Psychology or they may try to find a Clinical Practical Internship (20 EC) or a practical/research internship (10 EC) in a country whose language they speak.
-Students from Greece, however, should be aware that due to new regulations by the Greek Government, internships in any other country than the Netherlands will not be legally recognised.
-These students should consider an internship in the Netherlands, either a practical/research internship (10 EC) or an Internal Practical Internship (10 EC).
+Students from Greece, however, should be aware that due to regulations by the Greek Government, internships in any other country than the Netherlands will not be legally recognised.
+These students should consider an internship in the Netherlands, either an Internship (10 EC) or an Internal Practical Internship (10 EC).
 See for more information the pages on Blackboard per specialisation.

 As part of such a Clinical Practical Internship of 20 EC, the subject Ethical, Organisational and Legal Aspects of Health Care has to be addressed as part of the final report on the internship.
 See manual for more information.